Carmina for Epaulet is a capsule collection of exquisite footwear made expressly for us.

 The “Anderson” sits on the Forest last, which has a slightly higher toebox and rounded tip for both excellent comfort and a handsome old-school look.

 Its details include: rear pull tabs, 5 blind eyelets, 3 speedhooks, signature purple leather liner, and a sturdy goodyear-welted double leather sole.

 Our Carmina for Epaulet shoes are produced in regular-width UK sizes.
 For the majority of our customers, ordering one size down from your true size yields the best fit.
 For example, you'd likely be an 8UK in Carmina if you typically wear a 9D US.

 For our Alden customers, Carmina sizing approximately works with their lasts as such:

-Of course, this sizing relativity may be different depending on the particular shape of your foot and how you prefer your shoes to fit.
-But we've found that this equation works well for most of our customers.
+This sizing relativity may be different depending on the particular shape of your foot and how you prefer your shoes to fit, but we've found that this equation works well for most of our customers.

 HORWEEN GENUINE SHELL CORDOVAN

 Shell Cordovan is a rare and wonderful leather.
 It comes from the skin of a horse's rump, and is vegetable-tanned for no less than six months.
 The result is an exceptionally non-porous leather with a lustrous finish, unbelievable suppleness, and serious durability.
 It readily conforms to your foot, only needs the occasional polishing, and is naturally water-resistant.As you wear Shell Cordovan over the course of several years, it develops rich patina and unique character.
 Genuine shell is expensive, but consider it a good investment.
 With the proper care, you'll get many years of wear out of it.